Consolidated Lithium Metals (CVE:CLM) Trading Down 25% – Here’s Why

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price dropped 25% during mid-day trading on Saturday .
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) traded down 25% during mid-day trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 2,235,169 shares were traded during mid-day trading, an increase of 463% from the average daily volume of 397,134 shares.
+2,235,169 shares were traded during mid-day trading, an increase of 463% from the average session volume of 397,134 shares.
 The stock had previously closed at C$0.02.

 Consolidated Lithium Metals Stock Down 25.0%